 Alloplex Biotherapeutics Inc. is a privately-owned Boston-based cellular therapeutics company founded in 2016.
-The concept on which it is based was developed by our scientific founder, Frank Borriello MD, PhD, after observing that many scientific reports indicated that activation of various known immune pathways each resulted in some degree of anti-tumor activity.
+The concept on which it is based was developed by our scientific founder, Frank Borriello MD, PhD, after observing from many scientific reports that activation of numerous well-known immune pathways could contribute to the degree of anti-tumor immune activity.

 Recognizing the advantage of consolidating the activity of multiple immune pathways into a single therapeutic, Dr. Borriello envisioned using a proprietary engineered cell line to train a patient’s white blood cells to recognize and kill cancer cells.

-Alloplex reduced this concept to practice with two specialized engineered tumor cell lines, collectively called ENLIST cells.
-ENLIST cells display an array of protein ligands targeting receptors on multiple PBMC subsets.
-ENLIST cells activate multiple immune pathways in PBMC in a synergistic manner to yield non-engineered SUPLEXA therapeutic cells which possess potent anti-tumor activity.
+Alloplex reduced this concept to practice using specially tailored tumor cell lines, collectively called ENLIST cells.
+These ENLIST training cells were engineered to display a precise array of immunomodulatory protein ligands to stimulate naturally occurring receptors on multiple immune cell types found peripheral blood (PBMC).
+The simultaneous activation of multiple immune pathways in PBMC revealed a previously unappreciated synergy between key pathways to yield SUPLEXA therapeutic cells.
+SUPLEXA cells are reprogrammed in this manner to display potent anti-tumor activity without the issues that arise with genetic engineering.
 The SUPLEXA therapeutic cells are comprised of cells long-known by the scientific community to individually possess anti-tumor activity and represent elements of both the innate and adaptive immune systems.

 The concept is protected by a combination of patent (U.S. Provisional 62/425424, issued as U.S. Patent 10,731,128 on August 4, 2020) and trade secrets.

-Alloplex has refined a first generation autologous SUPLEXA cell drug candidate since 2016.
-In April 2022, patient enrolment started in the Phase 1 first-in-human clinical trial in Australia.
+Alloplex has refined a first generation autologous SUPLEXA cell drug candidate.
+In April 2022, patient enrolment began in the Phase 1 first-in-human clinical trial in Australia and, to date, SUPLEXA Therapeutic Cells show a safe and well tolerated profile yielding clinical activity across tumor types.

 Alloplex sought the opinion of a number of cellular therapy experts to solicit their unbiased opinions regarding the differentiation and potential of SUPLEXA therapeutic cells.
-Their reactions were universally positive.
+Their universally positive reactions in pre-clinical phase have been borne out in the Phase 1 trial.

 Responses received include: